wang8740/wang8740.github.io/_publications/2020-9-01-InfoLaunder.md

 ---
-title: "International Conference on Learning Representations"
+title: "Information Laundering for Model Privacy"
 collection: publications
 permalink: /publication/2020-9-01-InfoLaunder
 excerpt: 'In this work, we propose information laundering, a novel framework for enhancing model privacy.
 Unlike data privacy that concerns the protection of raw data